First Aid for Equine Emergencies

 - Alternatively, you can find the artery that crosses your horse’s jaw bone and press down about halfway.
 For either method, count the beats for 30 seconds and multiply by two.

 - Respirations per minute are typically 8 to 12.
 For foals, count on about 60-80 breaths per minute.

 - Count your horse’s inhales and exhales as one breath.
 Observe and feel along your horse’s flank, which roughly lines up with the ends of the lungs.
 You can see and feel your horse’s lungs expanding the flank.

 - Your horse’s gums should be pink and slippery.
 Dry or sticky gums indicate dehydration.
 You can also monitor your horse’s gums with the capillary refill test.
 Press your thumb into the gums above the front, upper teeth for a moment.
 The gums should turn white under pressure from your thumb.
 Count the time for the white thumbprint to return to the usual pink color; it should be about 2 seconds for the gums to return to the starting color.

-- The symphony of sounds that your horse makes while digesting his food is one more way to keep tabs on his health.
+- The symphony of sounds your horse makes while digesting his food is one more way to keep tabs on his health.
 Ideally, you have a good idea of his gut sounds on a typical day.

 How to find the gut sound locations

 - The best spot for gut sound listening is around your horse’s flank, where the hair grows up.
 There’s an upper and lower portion on both the right side and the left side, making up the four quadrants.

 - The upper left corresponds to the small intestine, which is typically pretty quiet.